TechBill/wagtail-menubuilder/README.md

 ### Example: Using the `top-navbar.html` Template

-The package includes an example template, `top-navbar.html`, which demonstrates a responsive navigation bar.
+The package includes an example template, `wagtail_menubuilder/templates/menubuilder/top-navbar.html`, which demonstrates a responsive navigation bar.
+**Note:** This template is provided as a starting point.
+Its CSS and JavaScript are now in separate static files (`wagtail_menubuilder/static/menubuilder/css/top-navbar.css` and `js/top-navbar.js`) and should be included in your project's base template as shown below.

 #### Steps to Use `top-navbar.html`: